ZoneMinder/zoneminder/README.txt

 There are also two further parameters you can add if your  web user and group are not both 'apache'.
 These are --with-webuser and --with-webgroup.

+This  is  also  when  you  have the opportunity  to  pass  any additional flags to the compiler to modify how the application is   built.
+To   do   this  append  CFLAGS="<options>"   and CXXFLAGS="<options>" to pass in compiler  flags  for  'c'  and 'c++'  compilation  respectively.
+For  instance  the  default compiler flags are usually -O2 and -g to create binaries  with moderate optimisation and debugging symbols.
+If you wanted  to optimise  further,  including processor  specific  tweaks  but still  keep debugging symbols then could use CFLAGS="-g -O3  - march=pentium4"  and  CXXFLAGS="-g  -O3  -march=pentium4"  for instance.
+Consult the gcc/g++ documentation for help on  these and  other  options.
+Also be aware that even if  you  optimise your  ZoneMinder build, any libraries that get linked in  will only  perform as well as the options used when they were built allows.
+Thus  to get full benefit you would usually  need  to rebuild libjpeg.a and/or other libraries with similar options.

 Type